scottschroeder/storyestimate/README.md

 - Refactor: We instantiate a new redis client on every call.
 - API Cleanup: Move endpoints around under an `/api` and possibly doc the whole thing in a swagger spec.
 - PubSub & Websockets: Create an event for notifications on changes to a session.
 - Reap Sessions: If users don't helpfully cleanup, we should have timeouts on redis or something.
+Use TTL to clear objects.